cu-cit-cloud-team/azure-openai-playground/README.md

     ```

 2. Setup environment variables:
-    - Copy `.env.example` to `.env` and fill in the values for your Azure OpenAI resource
+    - Copy `.env.example` to `.env` and replace placeholders with the values for your Azure OpenAI resource

 3. Install dependencies: